ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 The AttestationStation is an **attestation smart contract** deployed on Optimism.

-The goal of the AttestationStation is to provide a permissionless, accessible data source for builders creating reputation-based applications.
+The goal of the AttestationStation is to provide a permissionless and accessible data source for builders creating reputation-based applications.
 By enabling anyone to make arbitrary attestations about other addresses, we can create a rich library of qualitative and quantitative data that can be used across the ecosystem.

 <!-- TODO: Add source code link when we have an authoritative source -->